Chrysler Building: Chrysler Center

 A new building, also designed by Philip Johnson, was built between the original skyscraper and the annex.
 This became the Chrysler Trylons, a commercial pavilion three stories high with a retail area of 22000 ft2.
 Its design consists of three triangular glass "trylons" measuring 57 ft, 68 ft, and 73 ft tall; each is slanted in a different direction.
 The trylons are supported by vertical steel mullions measuring 10 in wide; between the mullions are 535 panes of reflective gray glass.
 The retail structures themselves are placed on either side of the trylons.
 Due to the complexity of the structural work, structural engineer Severud Associates built a replica at Rimouski, Quebec.
 Johnson designed the Chrysler Trylons as "a monument for 42nd Street [...] to give you the top of the Chrysler Building at street level."

 After these modifications, the total leasable area of the complex was 2062772 ft2.
 The total cost of this project was about one hundred million dollars.
 This renovation has won several awards and commendations, including an Energy Star rating from the Environmental Protection Agency; a LEED Gold designation; and the Skyscraper Museum Outstanding Renovation Award of 2001.

 Tenants

-The Chrysler Corporation moved into the building as an anchor tenant in 1930.
-In addition to the Chrysler Salon on the first and second floors, parts of the building had the Chrysler Corporation's offices, as well as a lounge and a theater for showing films of Chrysler products.
+In January 1930, the Chrysler Corporation opened satellite offices in the Chrysler Building during Automobile Show Week.
+In addition to the Chrysler Salon product showroom on the first and second floors, the building had a lounge and a theater for showing films of Chrysler products.
 Other original large tenants included Time, Inc. and Texaco oil.
 Needing more office space, Time moved to Rockefeller Center in 1937.
+By October 1946, television transmitter equipment for CBS was located in the Chrysler Building spire, fed by cables from CBS television studios located nearby in the Grand Central Terminal building, above the former waiting room.

-Texaco relocated to a more suburban workplace in Purchase, New York, in 1977.
+In 1977, Texaco relocated to a more suburban workplace in Purchase, New York.
 In addition, the offices of Shaw Walker and J. S. Bache & Company were immediately atop the Chrysler Salon, while A. B. Dick, Pan American World Airways, Adams Hats, Schrafft's, and Florsheim Shoes also had offices in the building.
+By the 21st century, many of the Chrysler Building's tenants leased space there because of the building's historical stature, rather than because of its amenities.